Departing from Liverpool Cruise Terminal

-- Explore the night skies on deck with experienced astronomers from Go Stargazing.
+- Explore the night skies on deck with an astronomer from Go Stargazing.

 - Learn how our ancestors interpreted the sky with a laser-guided tour of the constellations.

-- Towards the end of the cruise, the Moon rises early morning, leaving the evening skies lovely and dark.
-With no bright moon in the sky and no light pollution, it’s the best time and place to stargaze.
-Moonless nights will also reveal stunning views of the Milky Way.
+- This cruise encompasses a new Moon period; with no bright Moon in the sky and no light pollution, it’s the best time and place to stargaze.

 - View the most distant object that can be seen with just your eyes — the Andromeda Galaxy.
 Our astronomer will show you how to find it using binoculars.

-- Shooting stars or meteors is always possible if the sky is clear; you may even catch the latter part of the Perseids meteor shower!
+- Shooting stars or meteors are always a possibility if the sky is clear!
+You may even glimpse some Taurids meteors as the shower peaks on the 4th of November.